Pair-Bonding Neuropeptide ยท Protocol Guide

 Oxytocin is a 9-amino-acid neuropeptide produced by the hypothalamus and released by the posterior pituitary.
 It has been used as a prescription medication since 1953 under the brand name Pitocin for inducing labor and controlling postpartum bleeding.
 It is one of the oldest and most well-characterized peptide medications in U.S. clinical use.

 The clinical narrative around oxytocin as a "bonding hormone" or "love hormone" comes from a different evidence stream: intranasal studies in social psychology and psychiatry research, mostly from the 2000s and 2010s.
-The bonding, trust, and anxiolytic effects are real but context-dependent and effect sizes are modest.
+The bonding, trust, and anxiolytic effects are real; however, they are context-dependent and effect sizes are modest.
 Marketing language that conflates Pitocin-grade obstetric data with "love hormone" expectations is overstating the case.

 1953